hands-on-cloud/hands-on.cloud/hugo/content/AWS Lambda - How to process DynamoDB streams/index.md

 The code here is pretty straightforward.
 We have:

-* `rLoggingFunction` - Lambda function declaration, which logs all incoming stream events from DynamoDB
+* `rLoggingFunction` - Lambda function declaration, which logs all incoming stream events from DynamoDB.
-* `rLambdaRole` - Lambda function role, which allows Lambda to read from DynamoDB Stream
+* `rLambdaRole` - Lambda function role, which allows Lambda to read from DynamoDB Stream.
-* `rDynamoDBTable` - DynamoDB table declaration; `StreamSpecification`, determines which DB changes to be sent to the Stream
+* `rDynamoDBTable` - DynamoDB table declaration; `StreamSpecification`, determines which DB changes to be sent to the Stream.
-* `rDynamoDBTableStream` - connection of DynamoDB Stream and Lambda function
+* `rDynamoDBTableStream` - connection of DynamoDB Stream and Lambda function.
-* `rLambdaFunctionLogGroup` - CloudWatch Log Group to store Lambda execution logs
+* `rLambdaFunctionLogGroup` - CloudWatch Log Group to store Lambda execution logs.

-Several options for `StreamViewType`:
+Several options for **StreamViewType**:

 * `KEYS_ONLY` — Only the key attributes of the modified item.
 * `NEW_IMAGE` — The entire item, as it appears after it was modified.
 * `OLD_IMAGE` — The entire item, as it appeared before it was modified.
 * `NEW_AND_OLD_IMAGES` — Both the new and the old images of the item.

-### Deploy
+### Deploy.

 To deploy the stack run the following command: